 - 1. Prepare assignments in the workbook, the reader and/or readings of the Hebrew OT as directed before the class in which they are discussed.
 Participate in the discussion in class. - 2.
 Complete vocabulary quizzes as directed. - 3.
-Complete four analyses (contextual, verbal, syntactical, and theological/homiletical) on a selected text and as directed. - 4.
-Write the mid-term examination. - 5.
-Write the final examination. - 6.
-Complete an initial statement of your hermeneutic for the OT with special attention to your use of Hebrew.
-(2-3 pages)
+Complete four analyses (contextual, verbal, syntactical, and theological/homiletical) on a selected text and as directed.
+A detailed instruction sheet for each of these analyses accompanies this syllabus. - 4.
+Write the mid-term examination.
+This test tests a student's ability to identify the characteristics of the derived stems and weak verbs. - 5.
+Write the final examination.
+The final examines the students ability to read and analyze a short Hebrew text. - 6.
+Complete an initial statement of your hermeneutic for the OT with special attention to your use of Hebrew of two to three pages in length.
+Specific detailed instructions will be provided.